PixelPolo/ElixirProject/cdn/README.md

 - GET /
   - Verifies that the CDN server is running.

-### Register to Load Balancer
+### Register to Loadbalancer

 - GET /register
-  - Registers the CDN to the Load Balancer using its city and port.
+  - Registers the CDN to the Loadbalancer.

 ### Proxy Requests with Caching